BDC Hamburger Icon

 Regulations governing endorsements

-Insurance companies can add an endorsement that either excludes or includes a different type of coverage to help mitigate its risk; however, you must be informed of these exclusions or modifications.
+Insurance companies can add an endorsement that either excludes or includes a different type of coverage to help mitigate their risk; however, you must be informed of these exclusions or modifications.

-Rest assured, many states have protections and guidelines in place, and such a policy change will be reviewed for approval.
-According to the New York State Department of Financial Services, which governs the insurance marketplace, “If a Certificate of Insurance amends, expands or otherwise alters the terms of the applicable insurance policy, it constitutes an endorsement that is a policy form, which, subject to certain exceptions, must be filed with the Superintendent of Insurance pursuant to section 2307(b).”
+Rest assured, most states have protections and guidelines in place, and policy changes involving endorsements typically require regulatory review and approval.
+According to the New York State Department of Financial Services, which governs the insurance marketplace in New York, “If a Certificate of Insurance amends, expands or otherwise alters the terms of the applicable insurance policy, it constitutes an endorsement that is a policy form, which, subject to certain exceptions, must be filed with the Superintendent of Insurance pursuant to section 2307(b).”

-Another example of a state’s protections: Under Chapter 2301 of the Texas Insurance Code, “Policy forms and endorsements may not be unjust, unfair, inequitable, misleading or deceptive.”
+Another example of state-level protections comes from Texas.
+Under Chapter 2301 of the Texas Insurance Code, “Policy forms and endorsements may not be unjust, unfair, inequitable, misleading or deceptive.”
 Also, “Coverage forms are prior approval.
 Change endorsements may be used to change insured address, etc., but may not be used to change, alter or ‘clarify’ coverage in any way.
 Company must provide verification that the endorsement will not be used to change, alter or clarify coverage.”

 Insurance endorsement FAQs

 An endorsement is typically valid for as long as your policy is active.
-However, some endorsements have limited terms; your policy will specify these.
-If your endorsement is set to expire, you have the option to renew your endorsement along with your policy.
+However, some endorsements have specific expiration dates or limited terms, which will be outlined in your policy.
+If your endorsement is set to expire, you may have the option to renew it along with your policy.

-Endorsements sometimes have deductibles, though the specific amount will vary.
-For belongings protected by personal property coverage, you will likely have a deductible.
-In other situations, such as adding scheduled personal property coverage, you might be eligible for a lower or no deductible.
-Your insurance provider can provide further information on endorsement-specific deductibles.
+Endorsements may have deductibles, though the specific amount will vary.
+For belongings protected under personal property coverage, you will likely have a deductible.
+In other situations — such as adding scheduled personal property coverage — you might qualify for a lower or no deductible.
+Your insurance provider can offer more details on endorsement-specific deductibles.

 The cost of an insurance rider will depend on your coverage type.
-However, it usually costs 1 percent to 2 percent of your dwelling coverage each year.
+However, for a property policy, it usually costs between 1 and 2 percent of the insured item's value.
 For example, if you're covering an item worth $10,000, your rider could cost between $100 and $200.
-Therefore, the higher the value of your belongings, the more your rider will cost.
+As a general rule, the higher the value of your belongings, the more your rider will cost.

 If you've experienced any changes to your business or want to protect items of value, you may need to add an insurance endorsement.
-Review your policies annually to ensure they continue to meet your needs; you can also consult with your insurance provider to help you navigate your options.
+It's a good idea to review your policies annually to ensure they still meet your needs.
+You can also consult with your insurance provider to explore your options and determine whether an endorsement is right for you.

 Did you find this content helpful?